TrackMyIndoorWorkout/TrackMyIndoorWorkout.github.io/_posts/2020-09-23-schwinn-ac-performance-plus-support.md

 0. Obtain a USB thumb drive and make sure it is formatted to the FAT32 file system (99% of the time that is the case).
 1. [Watch this video about how you can save your workout onto the pen drive](https://www.youtube.com/watch?v=ENkHdcV_E70)
 1. Connect the thumb drive to the console before the workout.
+1. If you wear an ANT+ compatible heart rate monitor then put it in pairing mode because the console will scan for one right after it is turned on.
 1. Start pedaling and press the top button to turn on the console.
-1. If you wear an ANT+ compatible heart rate monitor then press the bottom right AVG button so the console picks up the heart rate measurements.
 1. Proceed with your workout as usual.
-1. After the workout - possibly during the stretching phase - long press the AVG button until an USB connectivity icon appears and starts blinking on the console display [as the video referenced earlier shows](https://www.youtube.com/watch?v=ENkHdcV_E70).
+1. After the workout - possibly during the stretching phase - long press (very long, 10+ seconds) the AVG button until a USB connectivity icon appears and starts blinking on the console display ([as on the video referenced earlier shows](https://www.youtube.com/watch?v=ENkHdcV_E70)).
-1. Release the AVG button and wait until the USB icon stops blinking and disappears.
+1. Release the AVG button and wait until the USB icon stops blinking, becomes solid, and then disappears.
 1. Disconnect the thumb drive.
 1. Upload the resulting CSV file onto your preferred file sharing service which is installed on your phone as well.
-1. Navigate to the Activity list screen in the Track My Indoor Workout app.
+1. Navigate to the Activity list screen in the Track My Indoor Workout application.
 1. Click on the Upload arrow in the header (next to the question mark button).
 1. On the Import form click on the three dots (...) and pick the file you uploaded in the earlier step.
 1. Specify the date and time of your workout.
 1. Click the import button.
-1. The import process needs to populate several thousands of records into the local database of the app, which can sometimes take some seconds depending on the speed of your phone and the length of the workout.
+1. The import process needs to populate several thousands of records into the local database of the app, which can sometimes take many depending on the speed of your phone and the length of the workout.
-1. Navigate back to the activity list and refresh the list, your newly imported workout should appear now.
+1. Navigate back to the activity list and refresh the list.
+Your newly imported workout should appear now.
 Study the workout if it matches your expectations.